 - Powdered milk

 Moderate Time Duration Preparedness

 Basically this list will be the same as the short term preparedness list.
 Unless it's a lengthy situation like an attack on the power grid in which case you'll want to keep a good supply (upwards of 50 lbs each) of rice, flour, various types of wheat and beans and cooking oils.
-A more in depth list can be found at offgridsurvival.com.
+A more in depth list can be found on Offgridsurvival.

-Also check out the indepth article by thenewssurvivalist.com, they go over things like Oxygen Absorbing Packs for food preservation, the best nutritional supplements to keep and much more!
+Also check out the in-depth article by Thenewssurvivalist, they go over things like Oxygen Absorbing Packs for food preservation, the best nutritional supplements to keep and much more!

 Cost Efficient Ways to Begin Emergency Food Storage